lamprosg/LazyImage/README.md

 ### iOS - LazyImage
-Simple and efficient image lazy loading functionality for the iOS written in Swift
+Simple and efficient image lazy loading functionality for the iOS written in Swift.
+LazyImage offers ease of use and complete control over your images.

 Version 6.4.2